helix-editor/helix/book/src/languages.md

 Different languages can use the same language server instance, e.g. `typescript-language-server` is used for javascript, jsx, tsx and typescript by default.

+The definition order of language servers affects the order in the results list of code action menu.

 In case multiple language servers are specified in the `language-servers` attribute of a `language`, it's often useful to only enable/disable certain language-server features for these language servers.